Showing posts with label Tirupattur District. Show all posts

 29th December 2019.

-The Visit to these Hero stones are a part of temples and Hero stones Heritage Visit scheduled on 29th of December 2019.
+The visit to these Hero Stones is a part of the temples and Hero Stones Heritage visit scheduled on the 29th of December 2019.
 Mr Srinivas of Vaniyambadi took me to all these places.

 HERO STONE OF ALANKUPPAM.

-This hero stone is erected in the mandapam of Sri Ponniamman temple mandapam, of Alankuppam Village facing the Amman.
+This hero stone is erected in the mandapam of the Sri Ponniamman temple, of Alankuppam village, facing Amman.
 The Hero stone is about 5 feet high and 3 feet wide.
-The hero is carved in the form of bas relief to about 3 feet.
-The hero is holding sword in his right hand and a shield in the left hand.
-The hero was died due to hitting of an arrow on his chest.
-Lamps are shown on his both side, Whisk (chowry ), a poorna kalasam are shown ( these are considered as mangala symbols ).
+The hero is carved in the form of a bas relief to about 3 feet.
+The hero is holding a sword in his right hand and a shield in his left hand.
+The hero died due to the hitting of an arrow being hit in his chest.
+Lamps are shown on both sides, a whisk (chowry), and a poorna kalasam are shown (these are considered Mangala symbols).
 This shows that the hero is worshiped like a God.
-On the top it has the Tamil inscriptions.
+On top, it has the Tamil inscriptions.

-The inscriptions belongs to Dantivarman’s 14th year Rule ( 810 CE).
-As per the inscription, the hero Veeraiyan son Sathima vakilavan of was killed during war with the opposite country.
+The inscriptions belong to Dantivarman’s 14th year of Rule (810 CE).
+As per the inscription, the hero Veeraiyan, son of Sathima Vakilavan, was killed during a war with the opposite country.
 The hero Veeraiyan fought to save his village from destruction by the enemies.
 The Hero stone was erected by Pennai.
-The inscription reads as...
 The inscription reads as...

 1. ஸ்ரீ கோவிசைய தந்தி விக்ரம பரு